jacmrob/jacalloc/README.md

 Selects a random resource from the set of unused resources and allocates it to `in_use=True`
 ```
 curl -X POST http://localhost:5000/resources/allocate --header "Content-Type: application/json"
+curl -X POST http://localhost:5000/resources/allocate?project=<str> --header "Content-Type: application/json"
 ```

 Returns the resource and `200 OK` if successful.
+Can query on `project`.